How to hold a ukulele

 5. Palm muting: To achieve a muted or dampened sound, you can use the fleshy part of your palm to lightly touch the strings as you strum.
 This helps in creating a percussive and muted effect.

-See also How to become a heat pump installer
+See also How to make a polytunnel

 Remember, the key to becoming proficient in strumming techniques is practice.
 Take your time, start slow, and gradually increase your speed and rhythm.
 Experiment with different patterns and techniques, and most importantly, have fun!